danhsucowboy/firebase-candy-machine-practice/README.md

 # Firebase Function Practice
-This project is a simple example of how to create and deploy a Firebase function
+This project is a simple example of how to create and deploy a Firebase function which can create metaplex candy machine

 ## Requirements
 - Node.js
+- @solana/web3.js
+- Arweave
+- Bundlr
+- Metaplex
 - Firebase CLI
 - pnpm